 Overview

-Striving always to maintain the quality of a regional theatre, four main-stage productions — including one musical — are annually produced in the University Theatre (a 300-seat thrust theatre) and the Studio Theatre (a flexible black box seating 100).
+We mount four main-stage productions — including one musical —annually in the University Theatre (a 300-seat thrust theatre) and the Studio Theatre (a flexible black box seating 100).
 Two opera-theatre productions in the 550-seat Griffin Concert Hall, and four dance concerts in the 200-seat University Dance Theatre round out the production schedule.
+Students also perform in mid-term and end-of-term Showcases in Acting, Directing, Musical Theatre, Lighting, and First Year Seminar classes.